gphorvath/gphorvath/README.md

 👋 Hi, I’m Greg.

-Professionally I am a Product Manager.
+Professionally I am a Technical Product Manager.

 As a hobby I develop video games using Unity/C#.